amalhaq/Getting-and-Cleaning-Data/README.md

 Merge the **'ytrain' 'ytest'** as well as  **'subtrain' 'subtest'** files in the same way and give the name "activity" to the column in the merged y files, and "subject" to the column in the merged subject files.
-Merge the three datasets into one large dataset using *cbind*.
+Merge the three datasets into one large dataset using *cbind()*.

 **2. Extracts only the measurements on the mean and standard deviation for each measurement.**
 Use a basic command that we use on data frames to select specific rows and columns *data.frame[rows, columns]*.
-However, for the columns argument, I use the *grep* function,and a variety of meta characters to extract all columns that match the pattern **mean()** and **std()** in the column header.
+However, for the 'columns' argument, use the *grep()* function,and a variety of meta characters to extract all columns that match the pattern **mean()** and **std()** in the column header.
 Also extract  **activity** and **subject** columns.

 **3. Uses descriptive activity names to name the activities in the data set** The 'activities' correspond to the values in the 'y' files.
 We have already added this column and named it "activity" above.
-But we need to make them "descriptive, right now they are number values between 1 and 6.
+But we need to make them "descriptive", right now they are number values between 1 and 6.
-Use the second column of the data frame in "activity_labels.txt" * (line 37).
+Use the second column of the data frame in "activity_labels.txt" *.
 Then factor "activity" column, the last column in data frame, which currently has the class = integer.